 - Visitors are now able to access toilet facilities and be offered refreshments

 - Staff and service users should wash their hands thoroughly before and after a visit takes place.

 - Visitors should sanitise/wash their hands-on arrival and departure.

 - Visitors should be signed in and out using the visitor’s logbooks.

 Out of home visits

-Risk assessments will be completed for out of home visits and will take account of the vaccination status of the service users, visitors and staff, the mode of transport the service user intends to take, where the service user intends to go and the activities, they will take part in during the out of home visit.
+- risk assessments will be completed for higher risk out of home visits (larger gatherings or events) and will take account of the vaccination status of the service users, visitors and staff, where the service user intends to go and the activities, they will take part in during the out of home visit.
 The assessment will also take account of local levels of infection and variants of concern in the community.
-Any visit determined to be high risk will continue to require a 14-day period of isolation on return.
-All unplanned overnight stays in hospital are determined to be high risk.

-- visits should not involve the use of public transport.
+- It is safer if visits avoid the use of public transport.

 - service users and those they are visiting should, if possible, have both their vaccinations and a booster.